+TEM 1

+(a) Aim, hypothesis, variables, apparatus/requirements

-LTEM 1 (a) Aim, hypothesis, Aim of the experiment: (a) Aim, hypothesis, variables, apparatus/requirements and M so as to determine which part of the garden they were obtained.
+(a) Aim, hypothesis, Aim of the experiment:

 An experiment/investigation to determine the water retention abilities of soil samples L and M so as to explain the difference in the yields from the two parts of Rashid's garden.

-Or An experiment/investigation to determine the water retention abilities of soil samples L and M so as to determine which meet of the
+An experiment/investigation to determine the water retention abilities of soil samples L or soil sample M was obtained from Northern part while sample L from the southern part.